vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/2-llm-usage-control.md

 And now do the same thing with Canopy AI and compare your experience.

+### 🔍 Hands-on Exercises - Are LLMs deterministic?

-2. Now ask the model a specific question.
+Now ask the model a specific question.
 For example: `How can I brew Turkish tea?☕️🫖`

 Note the response and ask the same question again.
 Compare your responses to understand how consistency works in LLMs.